foorilla/infosec-jobs-com-salaries/README.md

-# isecjobs.com Global AI, ML, Data Science Salary Index
+# isecjobs.com Global InfoSec / Cybersecurity Salary Index

 ## A dataset of global salaries in InfoSec/Cybersecurity